-Fairbanks Biathlon Club runs weekly year round range openings at Birch Hill and UAF ranges to facilitate individual training
+Fairbanks Biathlon Club runs seasonal coached programs and weekly year round range openings at Birch Hill and UAF ranges to facilitate individual training

 We strive, in conjunction with Alaska Biathlon Association (ABA), to hold at least two clinics each year, one in Anchorage and one in Fairbanks, taught by Olympians or similar, covering everything from the basics to coaching and officiating